vtjc2002/azure-ai-document-intelligence-scanned-imagepdf-to-pdf/README.md

 # Azure Document Intelligence SDK with Blob Storage Event Trigger

-This project uses the Azure Document Intelligence SDK to read an image with the `prebuilt-document` model from a Blob Storage event trigger and write the results into {filename}-page-{x}.txt into the configured blob container.
+This project uses the Azure Document Intelligence SDK to read an image with the `prebuilt-read` model from a Blob Storage event trigger and write the results into {filename}-page-{x}.txt into the configured blob container.

 ## Infrastructure
 Follow the below steps to provision necessary Azure infrastructure for this code sample to work using az cli and powershell.